kojq/gal/README.md

 - Before starting, set Secure Boot mode to Setup mode via firmware settings
   - sbctl does not work with all hardware
+- Before starting, install desired drivers
+  - AMD and NVIDIA drivers are included by default
 - Read output because packages may not install due to upstream issues
-- Install drivers, preferably before running, if desired

 ## Features